auth0/docs/articles/api-auth/tutorials/password-grant.md

 <%= include('../../_includes/_pipeline2') %>

-In this tutorial we will go through the steps required to implement the Resource Owner Password Grant.
+In this tutorial, we will go through the steps required to implement the Resource Owner Password Grant.

 You should use this flow **only if** the following apply:
 - The application is absolutely trusted with the user's credentials.
 For [Single-Page Apps](/flows/concepts/single-page-login-flow) and [Native/Mobile Apps](/flows/concepts/mobile-login-flow), we recommend using web flows instead.